leeandher/programming-notes/react/2 - Component Basics.md

   }
 }
 ```
 In terms of when to use which, in most cases, class-based components are the way to go, but if you have a static component which doesnt and won't ever have any state, or functions attached to it which need to be assessed outside of itself then it's clearer to use a functional component.
-Essentially a functional component is sufficient if your class-based component only contains a render method.
+Essentially, a functional component is sufficient if your class-based component only contains a render method.

 ### Component Class
 Every component that we render to the document  is part of a _component class_.
 As per convention, __component classes always start with a captial letter__.